 If you get too friendly, they may interpret it as sexual interest, regardless of whether or not you’re with another guy.

-Yeah yeah, I know, it’s bad that women have to say this to keep men away.
-But things aren’t going to change overnight, and in the meantime, you don’t want Sir Creeps-a-lot following you down the street asking for your hand in marriage for the next hour, do you?
+Yeah yeah, I know, it’s bad that women have to say this to keep men away (personally, I don’t these days).
+But things aren’t going to change overnight, and in the meantime, you don’t want Sir Creeps-a-lot following you down the street asking for your hand in marriage for the next hour… do you?

 An arm around the shoulder will lead to an arm across the back will lead to a pinch on the bum… which, in my humble opinion, should lead to a slap on the face.
 Feel free!

-In the same line of thought, if traveling with others, don’t give in to requests to take photos with only you, unless you want to.
+If traveling with others, don’t give in to requests to take photos with only you… unless you want to

-It’ll give them the wrong idea, and again, feel free to slap them in the face if they’re being too forward.
-You’re allowed 😉
+Traveling with a group?
+Men might still ask you for a photo with you… and only you.
+Beware.
+It’ll give them the wrong idea, and they’ll probably say you’re their girlfriend when sharing the photo on social media.
+Again, feel free to slap them in the face if they’re being too forward.

-Remember that you’re a visitor in someone else’s country.
+Remember you’re a visitor in someone else’s country